 No — Even the most effective bumper design cannot protect from all possible damage scenarios.
 Furthermore—were anyone to make this claim, we believe it would only encourage abuse of the product.
 As such, Roboworld Molded Products, LLC does not make any claim to repair, replace or otherwise compensate users for consequential damages to the pendant arising from the use of our protective bumper.
-Please see our product Limited Liability Statement for additional information.
+Please see our product Terms and Conditions for additional information.

 Yes.
 Pendant Armor bumpers are designed to comply with ISO 13850 standards for access to the E-Stop button.
 In addition, we have deliberately molded cutting guidelines around E-Stop buttons for those customers who may have more-restrictive (local) standards in place.
 A utility knife may be used to reduce the height of the E-Stop brow.
 By doing so, you may reduce the bumper’s effectiveness to protect your pendant.

 I don’t see Pendant Armor offered for my teach pendant.
 Will you develop product-specific protection for my teach pendant or controller?

 Yes.
 Please contact firstname.lastname@example.org to start the discussion.